AABoyles/hadleyverse/README.md

 ----

 Detaching this package automatically detaches *all* of its dependencies.
 So after you detach the Hadleyverse, you'll have to attach the packages you need again.

+This is a silly package that started out as a practical joke.
+Don't use it for anything important.